Moving to Sweden From the UK

 Make sure you have the following forms prepared before moving to Sweden so you can complete your application:

 - Papers demonstrating your family situation, such as a marriage certificate, civil partnership

 - Birth certificates of children

-- Documents that prove your residence, such as a contract of your Swedish employer papers, lease or bank statements showing that you have enough own funds to live in Sweden.
+- Documents that prove your new address, such as a contract of your Swedish employer papers, lease or bank statements showing that you have enough own funds to live in Sweden.

 This process only takes a few weeks, after which you can then expect the personnummer in the mail.
 Once you have received this, the process of emigration and registration is complete.

-If you’re interested in applying for jobs in Sweden, then it is important that you have a basic understanding of the language as most companies will have fluency in Swedish as a requirement.
+If you’re interested in applying for jobs in Sweden, then you must have a basic understanding of the language as most companies will have fluency in Swedish as a requirement.
 Some of the main industries that people find work are accountancy, technology, hospitality, metallurgy, the meat industry and the IT industry.